haseebeqx2/fluorescent/README.md

 ## Classroom Fluorescent Tubes Simulation

 This code contains two simulations.
-These can be accessed from the
+These can be accessed from the UI.

 ### The problem